erivan/fullstack-challenge/README.md

 - Fork this repo
 - Look at the specification below and do your thing
-- Open a Pull Request
+- Open a Pull Request (optionaly if you have a problem with doing it in the public domain send the repo in a zip file)

 We will review the code and if necessary discuss within the pull request.